Skip to Content

 What is an “economic development organization”?

-In order to be designated an EDO, the organization must first submit a status letter to Innovate Alabama (template linked here), with relevant attachments to verify the representations in the status letter.
+In order to be designated as an EDO, the organization must first submit a status letter to Innovate Alabama (template linked here), with relevant attachments to verify the representations in the status letter.

 It is recommended that organizations seeking to apply for EDO status review the applicable provisions of the Alabama Code to ensure full compliance and understanding of the relevant terms.